zyj1729/HW1-FAST-AQ-Parser/README.md

 - [ x ] Write a Reverse Transcription Function (Write this code in the seq.py file).

 ## Software Development Assessment
-- [  ] Create a pip installable tool (only locally, do not submit to PyPI)
+- [ x ] Create a pip installable tool (only locally, do not submit to PyPI)
 	- [  ] Edit the `pyproject.toml` file to reflect author information
 	- [  ] Update the dependencies to include those that you use in your code